 Life as Art Form

-New (luxury) housing projects in urban metropolitan areas worldwide seem to have returned mainly to bourgeois residential culture.
-In addition to adapted concepts of mid-century modern elements—such as large glass facades or open spaces—one can find especially the stylistic idioms of the 18th century, whether Sophie Charlotte, Queen of Prussia (Kronprinzengärten Berlin) or Louis XV (Baccharat New York).
-Within the advertising portfolios of these "reconstructed fictions" (Niklas Maak), housewives shop in luxury malls, relax by the pool on a roof top terrace, and—when the evening arrives—meet their husbands for dinner in the nearby exclusive restaurant.
-One could say that the historicizing design of these visions of a perfect life is paying respect to values of an era that was dominated by aristocracy and absolutism, as well as the beginnings of industrialization and large-scale capitalism.
+Contemporary (luxury) housing trends in urban metropolitan areas worldwide seem to have returned mainly to bourgeois residential culture.
+In addition to adapted concepts of mid-century modern elements—such as large glass facades or open spaces—the architectural design mostly quotes the stylistic idioms of the 18th and early 19th century.
+Whether from Sophie Charlotte, Queen of Prussia (Kronprinzengärten, Berlin) or Louis XV (Baccarat, New York), within the advertising portfolios of these “reconstructed fictions” (Niklas Maak), women “float” through lavishly furnished rooms, relax on the roof terrace, shop in luxurious malls, and meet their life partners in the evening in a nearby exclusive restaurant.
+It seems that the historicizing design of these visions of a perfect life pays respect to values of an era that was dominated by aristocracy and absolutism, as well as the beginnings of industrialization and large-scale capitalism.

 < Return to Project Index Page